 The application from a sibling of a current pupil will be viewed sympathetically but a sibling must win a place at the School on the same basis as any other applicant.
 Nonetheless Forest is proud of its reputation as a family school and pleased to admit siblings.

 Subsequent children are offered a reduction of 5% of the basic fee after deduction of any awards that may be applicable.

-School fees are payable in advance of the first day of term by direct debit, together with other charges incurred in the previous term.
+School fees are payable in advance of the first day of term by direct debit, together with any other charges incurred.
 Interest is charged on overdue accounts.

 School fees cannot be refunded for any part of a term for which a pupil is absent through illness, accident, quarantine or other cause.

 Parents are advised to consider joining the School Fees Protection Scheme which may also be extended to cover certain medical expenses through a Group Private Health Scheme.
 Parents’ attention is drawn to the existence of fee-payment schemes linked to life insurance policies, for example.
 Such schemes offer advantages, particularly if taken out whilst children are young.

 Notice of the intention to remove a pupil, or not to accept a place offered, must be given in writing before the first day of the previous term or a term’s fees must be paid in lieu of notice.

 Provisional notice of leaving must be given if an examination result will determine whether or not a pupil leaves.
 Parents are also reminded that they must give a full term’s notice in writing before ending any special tuition given by visiting teachers.